 - Bake rolls for 15-20 minutes or until topping has set and rolls are browned.
 Remove from oven and cool slightly before serving.

 **Helpful tips and common mistakes

-I always thought coffee buns were a Korean pastry, but it turns out that they are traditionally Mexican.
-I think the only difference is that the Korean version is slightly sweeter.Since the dough itself doesn’t have much sugar, I added a little extra to the coffee topping to bring out the sweetness.
-For tips on how to make the rolls, check out the Soboro bread post.
+I always thought rotibuns were a Korean pastry, but it turns out that they are traditionally Mexican.
+I think the only difference is that the Korean version is slightly sweeter.
+Some bakeries stuff their coffee buns with red bean paste or a little butter but I went with the plain version because it's my favorite.

 When piping the coffee frosting on the bread, make sure the lines are all touching one another.
-If you have spaces in between the lines, the frosting will not melt properly to give you a smooth coating; instead, you will be able to see the gaps after baking.
-You can start piping the frosting about 3/4 of the roll down since it will drip down as it bakes.
+If you have spaces in between the lines, the frosting will not melt properly to give you a smooth coating; instead, there will gaps where there were spaces.
+You can start piping the frosting about ¾ of the roll down since it will drip down as it bakes.
 If you don't have a piping bag, use a plastic bag and cut a small opening in one corner.
 If you made the frosting ahead of time, let it sit at room temperature for 5-10 minutes before piping.

 Don't worry if the piping isn't perfect.
 The topping will melt as it bakes so the lines will disappear.
 Bake the rotibuns until golden brown, rotating the sheet pan halfway through.
 Let the buns cool slightly before digging in.

 These rotibuns made my kitchen smell insanely delicious just like a Korean bakery!
 The coffee buns were all nicely coated and looked beautiful.
 I loved the taste of coffee with every bite with just a hint of sweetness.
 The bread is best fresh but can be reheated in the microwave.